T

 A brand name (Tarmac, trademark in the UK) for a black material used for building roads, etc., that consists of tar mixed with small stones, or an area covered with this material.
 (CD)

-Note: Today, the term tarmac seems to be used exclusively for the paved surfaces around an airport.
+Note: Tar + Macadam (John Loudon McAdam, 1756-1836, Scottish engineer, who developed method for covering roads).
+Today, the term tarmac seems to be used exclusively for the paved surfaces around an airport.
 I remember reading in a Colin Dexter novel about a tarmacadamed car park (parking lot).
 But surely Dexter was being intentionally quaint.
 Even airports do not extend the use of tarmac to parking lots.

-tarry (verb)
+tarry (verb)§

 To delay or be tardy in beginning or doing anything, especially in coming or going; to wait before doing something; to linger, loiter.
 (OED)